revathyanilkumar/-AI-Health-Assistant/README.md

                Run Streamlit app

-2. Usage Example
+2. Usage Example:

-    the communication between user and ai
+    The communication between user and ai
    **User:** What are the symptoms of dehydration?
    **AI:** Common symptoms include dizziness, dry mouth, and reduced urine output.

 3.Project Structure:

               AI-Health-Assistant/
                            │
                            ├── model.py
                            ├── api.py

 4.Technologies Used:

        Python 🐍

       Streamlit 🌐